morphoptic/modac1/README.md

-#Morph Optics Data Acquistion (MODAC) Unit Tests
+#Morph Optics Data Acquistion (MODAC) Proof Of Concept
-This folder holds python tools for testing MODAC components.
-Contents may vary over time with older versions moving to sub folder oldTests.
+MODAC is a generic Data Acquisition and Control tool built on Raspberry Pi as a Client/Server tool.
+It uses the pyNNG brokerless messaging system for IP based communications.
+The server uses the Trio async library.
+Gui tools rely on GTK for pseudo-async

+Thop folder holds the MODAC Proof of Concept Code & some other assets.
+Documentation is currently on GoogleDrive and *may* migrate here.

-Due to nature of Packages, some subfolders are used to create support libraries that are imported into tools while others hold operational tests
+testCode and MODAC_UnitTests contain the python scripts used to test components of MODAC Due to nature of Packages, some subfolders are used to create support libraries that are imported into tools while others hold operational tests.
+Some migrated to this top level for quick tests.

-MODAC_UnitTests contains the python scripts used for the Phase 1 development MODAC_Phase1Code is the code used at Demo. ian-BlueToothDistance is code from Ian's git repo to support the BlueTooth Laser distance sensor oldTests is experimental scaffolding code to test out stuff. this may vanish in later builds as git works github user morphoptic  repo modac1
+Postprocessing holds python code to process various CSV files for comparisons with original controller.

+scripts holds various shell scripts to start the tools from command line (or autostart on boot).

+setupPi holds the scripts to pull various libraries.

+waveshareADAC is package for the 24bit AD Waveshare board.

+thermocouple is the package for converting between degC and mV for various thermocouples.
+Most other imports are installed system wide.

+MODAC_Config were experiements in config files.
+We currently use variables in python files (see docs)

+modac is the package holding most of the MODAC generic DA code

+kilnControl is package holding the kiln specific parts

+modacServer.py is main server script

+moGui_all.py is GTK GUI app with all panels

+moGui_Kiln.py is GTK Gui stripped down for just kiln control.

 ------
+(older info, see documentation for *more* up to date stuff)

-Current Phase 2 system has evolved to a server/client setup where the server (modac_io_server.py) runs the hardware and publishes data on a PyNNG pub/sub channel, while listening for commands on a Pair1 link Clients subscribe to the data channel and send commands to server on the Pair1 link multiple clients are allowed. they dont know about each other.
+Current system is a server/client setup where the server runs the hardware and publishes data on a PyNNG pub/sub channel, while listening for commands on a Pair1 link Clients subscribe to the data channel and send commands to server on the Pair1 link multiple clients are allowed. they dont know about each other.